NFWcap/learngit/Readme.txt

 My first git file
-Creat a new branch is quick
+Creat a new branch is quick and simple